cmsc389T-spring23/Team3/Projects/P2/app/README.md

 To test this function in testPacManValidMoves(), I created a MainFrame which initializes a game simulation.
 To do initial tests of pacman, I created a pacman object and added it to the frame.
 After running the game, I could place the pacman at a location where I knew what the valid moves should be.
 The test correctly returns all the locations that are not walls.
 To test that the function still returns a location with a ghost, I created a ghost and added it to the map.
 I then ran the test again and it returned the same correct locations of valid moves for the pacman.

+### is_ghost_in_range()
+This function checks every set of coordinates around pacman's current location and returns true if any of them contain a Ghost object, and false otherwise.

+To test, I made a sample frame that adds a pacman and ghost within range of each other, and then checks if pacman can see the ghost in range.
 ---
 ## Ghost Functions